Sharaal/screeps.com/master/README.md

 - carrier: Pick up energy or draw it from the energy container/storage to transfer it to a spawn, extension, tower or energy storage

+- flagAttacker: Will be built in the room with the "attack spawn" flat, move to the "attack target" flag and attack hostile towers, creeps, spawns and structures

-- flagClaimer: Move to the "claim" flag and claim the room.
-Only one will be built if there is a flag
+- flagClaimer: Will be built in the room with the "claim spawn" flat, move to the "claim target" flag and claim the neutral controller

 - rescuer: Pick up energy, draw it from the energy container/storage or harvest it from a source to rescue the controller or transfer it to a